alimpfard/nlp-lex/regex_flavour.md

 9. Subexpr calls (not yet implemented)

-    + Explanation: Subexpr calling attempts to match a given group (not recursive) *again*, and then continuing from the ending position (if the match was a success) or terminating and reverting to the closest valid match
+    + Explanation: Subexpr calling attempts to match a given group *again*, and then continuing from the ending position (if the match was a success) or terminating and reverting to the closest valid match
-    + `\g<n>`   attemt to call the `n`th group (leftmost and recursive calls are not allowed)
+    + `\g<n>`   attemt to call the `n`th group (leftmost calls are undefined)

 10. Capture groups (not yet implemented)